kennethmikolaichik/Regis/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ## Interface
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

+#### Download the Pi Image here: https://downloads.raspberrypi.org/raspios_full_armhf/images/raspios_full_armhf-2023-05-03/2023-05-03-raspios-bullseye-armhf-full.img.xz

+You will need to install a number of packages from the terminal/command line in order for the python packages to be imported sucessfully.
+First ensure that 'wheels' and 'python3' are installed.
+Then pip install the following python modules:  os, playsound, subprocess, math, numpy, pigpio, time, pyttsx3, and pygame.

 For advanced users you may want to set up SSH to dial into your spider.
 Otherwise connect a monitor (or tv) to the micro HDMI port.
 Connect a mouse and keyboard to the Raspberry Pi USB ports.
 I highly recommend a wireless keyboard and mouse combo.
 I use a logitec model.